-Individuals or in groups of up to three students.
+Individuals or in groups of up to two students.

-Project must enhance the quality of life, through improvement of water quality, water resources management, water and waste water treatment as well as water education and social aspects of water.
+The project must enhance the quality of life, through the improvement of water quality, water resources management, water, and wastewater treatment as well as water education and social aspects of water.

 This will be in the form of a written report in English.
 The report should not exceed 20 pages, including illustrations, lists of references and appendices.
 Of the 20 pages, illustrations should not exceed 5 pages.
 The report should be single-sided, with one-and-half line spacing, and in Times New Roman (12 points).